dzuk-mutant/blockchain/readme.md

 I made [an FAQ](http://telegra.ph/MastodonOStatus-Instance-Blocking-FAQ-06-24) a while back that tries to address some of the common issues some people have with blocklists.
 It doesn't necessarily cover everything, but it might help.

 ---

-## Structure

-So the blocklist is basically just one array with the instances in it.

-Each instance has a URL and a list of [reasons](info/reasons.md) as to why they are on the blocklist.
-I'm not that much of a programmer, but I assume you can use those to filter which instances you want to block and how severe you want it to be.

----